66,395 bells

 » What can I do on ACC?

-» What do the various icons mean (sticky, locked thread, flagged)?
+» What do the various icons next to a title mean (sticky, locked thread, flagged)?

-» Why can't I post on the boards (newbie restrictions)?
+» Why can't I post on the boards (New Member Restrictions)?

 » Where is the adoption page?